 There are two trim levels on offer – SE models come with automatic LED headlamps, cruise control, Active Torque Vectoring, 17-inch alloy wheels, heated front seats, electrically-adjustable driver’s seat and tinted windows, as well as a 7-inch touchscreen infotainment system which packs sat-nav, Bluetooth and a rear view camera.
 SE Premium models add a sunroof, keyless entry and push-button start, 18-inch alloy wheels, leather seats and a powered rear tailgate.

-This is the department that has changed the most over the old Outback.
-Subaru has stiffened the suspension and dampers to cure the previous model’s wobbly driving characteristics.
-It means a slightly harder ride, especially over rough tarmac, but it also means securing handling when you’re pressing-on through country bends.
+Subaru has worked hard to transform the way the Outback drives, and in many areas has succeeded.
+Stiffened the suspension and dampers have been installed to cure the previous model’s wobbly driving characteristics.
+This means a slightly harder ride, especially over rough tarmac, but it also means securing handling when you’re pressing-on through country bends.

-Both engines never deliver strong performance, particularly when mated to the CVT transmission, but it’s the 148bhp 2.0-litre diesel that delivers the best package – it’s somehow quieter than the 163bhp petrol under hard acceleration and has more punch.
-There’s a choice of a six-speed manual box, which suits the car's rugged character, or the CVT system.
+Neither engine delivers particularly strong performance, but it’s the 148bhp 2.0-litre diesel that delivers the best package.
+It’s somehow quieter than the 163bhp petrol under hard acceleration and has more punch, thanks to the 350Nm of torque available from low revs.
+There’s a choice of a six-speed manual box, which suits the car's rugged character, or a CVT automatic.

 A CVT-equipped car normally spells a droning driving experience, but Subaru has fitted seven ‘steps’ in the transmission to give the impression of the box swapping ratios.
 It works very well and is probably the best of its type on the market.

 When the going gets touch, the Outback can easily mud-plug its way through slushy and craggy routes.
 There’s also an ‘X-Mode’ function for increased off-road ability as well as a hill-descent option.